-Protection of personal data has always been a top priority for Templafy and we welcome the new General Data Protection Regulation (GDPR) that will come into effect on May 25th 2018.
-One GDPR requirement is that we must describe how we ensure GDPR compliance and commit to this in a data processor agreement with our customers.
+Protection of personal data has always been a top priority for Templafy and we welcome the new General Data Protection Regulation (GDPR) that came into effect on May 25th 2018.
+One GDPR requirement is that we must describe how we ensure GDPR compliance and commit to this in a data processing agreement with our customers.

-Some of you already have individual data processor agreements with Templafy and for those who do not, the following Data Processor Agreement will govern this important part of our relationship.
+Some of you already have individual data processing agreements with Templafy and for those who do not, the following Data Processing Agreement will govern this important part of our relationship.

 Jesper Theill Eriksen